mi6002/GetData/CodeBook.md

-As required, this CodeBook.md is  a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+As required, this CodeBook.md is  a code book that describes the variables, the data, and transformations performed to clean up the data.
 It accompanies the main R script known as run_analysis.R and a readme.md file that explains how run_analysis.R works.

 I. Basic Premise
 ==========================================